 - a.
 Initial disbursement will cover program budget expenses from October 1 to January 15, with the initial quarterly report for October 1 to December 31, due within 7 days from the end of the quarter. - b.
 Upon review and approval of the initial quarterly report, the second disbursement will cover program budget expenses from January 16 to March 31, with the second quarterly report for January 1 to March 31, due 7 days from the end of the quarter. - c.
 Upon review and approval of the second quarterly report, the third disbursement will cover program budget expenses from April 1 to July 15, with the third quarterly report April 1 to June 30, due 7 days from the end of the quarter. - d.
 Upon review and approval of the third quarterly report, the fourth disbursement will cover program budget expenses from July 16 to September 30, with the fourth quarterly report for July 1 to September 30, due 7 days from the end of the quarter. - e.
-For quarterly reports not received in accordance with the schedule, the CIP will be assessed a late fee of \$50 per day commencing on the day after the report was due until the report is received.
-The total late fee amount assessed will be deducted from the following quarterly disbursement. - f.
-Unspent contract funds shall be returned to CSC Leon along with the year-end report by no later than October 31 of any funded year.
+Quarterly reports received after the 7th day will not be reviewed until CSC Leon staff has completed the review of timely submitted reports.
+Late reports will be noted as such and may result in delays to the next disbursement.
+Habitually late reports may negatively impact the CIP's ability to apply for future funding from CSC Leon. - f.
+Unspent contract funds shall be returned to CSC Leon along with the year-end report by no later than October 31 of any funded year. - g.

-g.
 Community Investment Partners shall not be considered for future funding until all requirements of any current contract are met.